 Working with a community center summer youth program, we created a project exploring inter-generational exchange and re-enactment.

-In collaboration with Timothy Firth and artists around Seattle, we are conducting interviews about displacement in Seattle and doing workshops on how artists can work together to be a de-gentrifying force instead of one instrumentalized by developers and the city that contributes to inequitable development.
+A pop-up radio station that interviewed people about displacement and conducted workshops on how artists can work together to be a de-gentrifying force instead of one instrumentalized by developers and a city that contributes to inequitable development.

-We Are a Crowd of Others was a collaboration with Gail Grinnell and Samuel Wildman where we used our residency at MadArt Studio to weave together an expansive, site-specific installation with a series of public programs which investigated the resonance of hauntings between generations, within sub-cultures, pop-culture, and across time.
+A collaboration with Gail Grinnell and Samuel Wildman where we used our residency at MadArt Studio to weave together an expansive, site-specific installation with a series of public programs investigating the resonance of hauntings between generations.

-Le Petit Nickel was created as a reference point to continue the conversation around the roles and economics of artists and institutions in our contemporary life.
-The newspaper only contained classifieds of unpaid opportunities in the arts.
-Paid interns distributed the newspaper at regional universities with BFA and MFA programs.
+A classifieds newspaper and performance created as a reference point to continue the conversation around the roles and economics of artists and institutions in our contemporary life.